Peaty into semi-finals in first race after injury

 Meanwhile, England's Olympic champion Tom Dean won his heat to reach the 200m freestyle final along with Scotland's Duncan Scott, who won silver in Tokyo.

+Scott recorded the fastest time, just three-hundredths of a second quicker than Dean to set up a rematch of last year's Olympic final.
+England's Joe Litchfield and Welsh swimmers Calum Jarvis and Matthew Richards have also qualified for the final.

-"I had no idea where I am at, I still don't really, I am still blowing out the cobwebs," Peaty told BBC Sport after qualifying in a time that is three seconds slower than his world record.
+Peaty, who qualified in a time that is three seconds slower than his world record, told BBC Sport: "I had no idea where I am at, I still don't really, I am still blowing out the cobwebs."

 Asked about his foot injury he replied: "It feels all right in the water, it is just literally now going through the rounds."